 If you have a disability or health condition that affects your mobility, you can apply for a Blue Badge.
-A Blue Badge will allow you to park in Blue Badge holders spaces, and usually for free in areas such as on-street parking where there are pay-and-display machines, or in disabled parking bays for as long as you need.
-Councils can charge for Blue Badges, but you won’t be charged more than £10, and the badge will usually last up to 3 years.
+A Blue Badge will allow you to park in Blue Badge holders spaces.
+It will also usually allow you to park for free in areas such as street parking where there are pay-and-display machines or in disabled parking bays for as long as you need.
+Councils can charge for Blue Badges, but you won’t be charged more than £10 and the badge will usually last up to 3 years.

 Save on your train journeys

 If you have a disability, you could save one-third of the price of train travel with a Disabled Persons Railcard.
 With an average saving of £115 each year, the railcard usually pays for itself over three journeys.

 For example, a rail trip from Peterborough to London usually costing £21.60, would cost £14.25 with a Disabled Persons Railcard.
 To find out how much you could save and more information on eligibility, you can visit the Railcard website.